 It is said children are naturally mini-engineers.
 They are strong on creative problem solving, building and tinkering, but formal classroom education doesn’t allow them the scope to make the most of their natural attributes.
 It is important for schools to aim to preserve this natural curiosity by engaging children early.
 Much of the work done at senior level can be translated, with a few tweaks, to younger girls.
 Our prep girls (aged 4 to 11) have done a Mini Young Enterprise challenge, as well as enjoying a STEM club where they have programmed robots and created circuits to light up a doll’s house.
 They take part in the National Science and Engineering Week, where the whole school goes off curriculum to enjoy interactive workshops and all kinds of hands-on scientific challenges.

 Girls should not feel put off by the fact that the STEM careers landscape is so sparsely populated by women.
 We use appropriate alumnae as STEM ambassadors and evidence of where a STEM career can take you.
-Most recently alumna Professor Ursula Martin, a mathematician and computer scientist from Oxford University came in to talk to the girls about her career in academia: she was the first female professor in any discipline at the University of St Andrews since its founding in the fifteenth century.
-Another alumna, a neuroscientist at Imperial College, London, came back to school to champion STEM degrees and careers; and several scientists, architects, network engineers and management accountants attended our recent careers fair.
+For example, alumna Professor Ursula Martin, a mathematician and computer scientist from Oxford University, came to the girls about her career in academia: she was the first female professor in any discipline at the University of St Andrews since its founding in the fifteenth century.
+Another alumna, a neuroscientist at Imperial College, London, came to champion STEM degrees and careers; and several scientists, architects, network engineers and management accountants attended our recent careers fair.
 This kind of insight into what a STEM career involves is hard for teachers to replicate.

 We have also forged links with local engineering companies to provide work placements for girls in Year 11 and above to see STEM in action.
 Most companies are keen to offer placements to girls in particular as they are acutely aware of the need to attract more women into their workplace.
 Whether it’s cybersecurity tasters through the Smallpeice Trust, getting involved with British Science Week, or undergraduate summer schools at various universities, up and down the country there are many opportunities for pupils to get the whole STEM experience, and for girls to see other girls participating.